COG-GTM/DHS-CISA-XFD/playwright/README.md

 ## **Local Testing via Docker**

-For running in a Dockerzied environment, the following variable should be set in the `xfd/playwright/.env`
+For running in a Dockerized environment, the following variable should be set in the `xfd/playwright/.env`

 ```env
 PW_XFD_URL=http://frontend:3000